 Nowadays, most of your customers no longer walk into your shop and most certainly won’t call you if they need something.
 They want to serve themselves on their own wherever they are and in case they have something to say, they will say it on the social media where you cannot control what they say.

-Usually consumers expect a reply within 60 minutes when they post their comment about a brand or a product in social channels.
+Usually, consumers expect a reply within 60 minutes when they post their comments about a brand or a product on social channels.
 In order to succeed, you need to be able to filter the relevant conversations and route them to the right person within your organisation in real-time.
 This requires both technical and operational alignment.
-To help the customers the service agent needs to instantly have a full 360-degree view of the customer profile to be able to reply promptly.
+To help the customers, the service agent needs to instantly have a full 360-degree view of the customer profile to be able to reply promptly.

-To finish off, I’d like to give you 8 tips on how to build a solid foundation for social customer service success:
+To finish off, I’d like to give you eight tips on how to build a solid foundation for social customer service success: